The Shocking Truth Behind Soaring HVAC Prices

 - Unnaturally long shutdowns: Keep in mind, this wasn’t a normal shutdown from natural causes.
 We’ve had small supply disruptions before.

 - When a hurricane hit a major oil refinery in Texas, there were gas shortages throughout North Carolina for a few days.

 - When a tsunami hit Japan, there was a shortage of harddrives for a few months.

 - When a Typhoon hit Hong Kong, China, and the Philippines, it disrupted airfreight of many IT parts.

 Each of those shutdowns was natural.
 And as soon as businesses could open, people were cleaning and repairing so that workers could go back to work.
 But this recent shutdown wasn’t based on natural circumstances that could be worked through – like clean-up and repair after a storm.
-But for many countries, this recent shutdown was based on the possibility that a worker might later contract Covid-19.
+For many countries, this recent shutdown was based on the possibility that a worker might later contract Covid-19.
 Meaning, the reason that many workers were home for months wasn’t because they were actually sick or exposed.
-In many countries workers were sent home for months because of the possibility that they might get sick.
+In many countries, workers were sent home for months due to the possibility that they might get sick.
 And how do you get back to work if that’s the main reason for shutdowns?
 Well, you don’t.
 And every time a variant popped up, many countries went back into shutdowns.

 - Volatility: So, the world is going in and out of shutdowns.
-One day a manufacturer can open, another day it can’t.
-One day a worker has a job, the next they don’t.
-One day a business has parts, the next it doesn’t.
-This is called Volatility – when things are likely to quickly and unpredictable change, especially for the worse.
+One day, a manufacturer can open; another day, it can’t.
+One day, a worker has a job; the next, they don’t.
+One day, a business has parts; the next, it doesn’t.
+This is called Volatility – when things are likely to quickly and unpredictablely change, especially for the worse.
 Let’s think about volatility in manufacturing:

 - How can a manufacturer keep its workers when no one knows when or if they’ll be allowed to work?